learningequality/kolibri-docs/docs/learn.rst

 #.
 Press the *Back to quiz list* if you want to pause the quiz and come back later.
 #.
 Press the button :guilabel:`SUBMIT QUIZ` when you want to submit it for grading.

-A quiz that you did not yet submit will be marked with the |in-progress| icon, so you can easily recognize it, and click to resume when you are ready.
+A quiz that you did not yet submit will be marked with the |inProgress| (in-progress) icon, so you can easily recognize it, and click to resume when you are ready.

-Once you complete and submit a quiz, it will be marked with the |completed| icon, but you can still click on it to see the score and review your answers.
+Once you complete and submit a quiz, it will be marked with the |mastered| (completed) icon, but you can still click on it to see the score and review your answers.

 	.. figure:: img/exam-result.png
 		:alt: